cfries/image-prune/README.md

-ImagePrune
+Surveillance Camera Project (for Raspberry Pi)
 ==========

 ****************************************

-**Small project to find similar images in a directory and remove approximate duplicates or to take pictures in a loop an transferring it if a change is detected.**
+**Small project with some Java code that may be used to build a Surveillance Camera.

 ****************************************